kevintruong/til/Virtual-Memory,-Part-1:-Introduction-to-Virtual-Memory.md

 Do page tables make memory access slower?
 (And what's a TLB)

 Yes - Significantly !
-(And thanks to clever hardware, usually no...)
+(But thanks to clever hardware, usually no...)
 Compared to reading or writing memory directly.
 For a single page table, our machine is now twice as slow!
 (Two memory accesses are required) For a two-level page table, memory access is now three times as slow.
 (Three memory accesses are required)